Arisbely/coranos.github.io/bananos/developer-training/05-lesson.md

 </html>
 ```

+Commit the changes, using the commands you learned in lesson 3.2.

 ## 5.2 - On your gh-pages site in index.css, add border styling for your table, rows, header cells, and data cells.
 ```css